VennDev/VSharedData/README.md

 ```

 # How to setup?
 (Plugin)
-- Please create any folder with the name according to your preference.
+- Please create any folder with the name according to your preference and reset the settings in the data-folder of this plugin.

 # Methods (Plugin)
 - You can load the world on another server, but only one server can load it.